ArctosDB/documentation-wiki/_how_to/Barcode-Supplies.markdown

 ---

 [Object Tracking Documentation](https://handbook.arctosdb.org/documentation/container.html)

-# How to Choose and Use Machine-based Object Tracking Equipment and Supplies

 ## Barcode material:
 Label durability depends on the material of the barcode and the barcode adhesive.
 CryoLabel® plastic labels are recommended for use in liquid nitrogen and ultracold freezers.
 XyResist® Plastic or Chemical Resistant Polyester Labels can be used with alcohol though unsure if tested for long term submersion.
 Customer service can answer further questions and send barcode samples.